 Violin, Viola & Cello

-Alessandra is available for private lessons on Thursdays and Fridays.
+Jessica is available on Tuesdays, Thursdays and Saturdays.

 Classical, Pop and Jazz Violin